Guildflow/guildflow-marketing-website/content/privacy.md

 layout: "single-basic"
 ---

-Our policy is still in-development during [public alpha](/public-alpha).
+Our policy is still available as a [DRAFT on GitHub](https://github.com/Guildflow/policy/blob/main/privacy.md).

-If you would like to review it when it is published, please [contact us](/contact).
-Thanks.
+Please let us know if you find it clear and acceptable.